theblixguy/Tinyloader/README.md

 Tinyloader
 ==========

-Tinyloader is a REALLY simple bootloader written in Aassembly.
+Tinyloader is a REALLY simple bootloader written in x86 Assembly.
 I wrote this because I always wanted to write a bootloader of my own.